meolar/supertux-wiki/Ideas.md

 Tux gets off the ship at a pier, when he hears a splash.
 He looks at the water, and sees a giant panda bear get out and on to the pier.
 Tux prepares to fight him...

-...
-The boss panda bear is stunned, and he falls in to the water, causing a huge wave.
+...The boss panda bear is stunned, and he falls in to the water, causing a huge wave.
 Tux is swept off his feet and carried through the water, screaming.

 > "What is the moveset?
 Also we already have a big, fuzzy character, the yeti."